chibiboba/JS-202/My Notes/Lesson 2 Notes.md

 Spend time with the Summary at the end of this lesson.
 It reviews the topics and terminology you should master before moving on.

-# The Box Model
+# The HTML Box Model

-## Combining all concepts

 - Every element requires a box-shaped segment of the page.
 Every character of text content also needs a boxed portion of the page. **Box model** is how the the browser calculates the dimensions of that box by using the browser defaults and CSS.
+- Boxes have properties such as including `width`, `height`, `padding`, `border`, and `margin` that control the size and spacing of each box.
 - **Visual display model** and **Box sizing model** are two concepts that significantly impact the box model.
 - The visual display model refers to how an element flows and is displayed on a web page and interacts with other elements.
   - There are many different display types in CSS, including`block` ,`inline-block` ,`inline`.
+  - The different `display` types have different properties.
 - The box sizing model determines how an element's total size is calculated which affects the overall layout of the page.
   - `content-box` is the default `box-sizing` value which only includes the content of an element in its width and height and does not include padding border, or margin in the width and height of an element.
-  - `border-box` includes padding and border (not margin) in the width and height of an element.
+  - `border-box` model includes padding and border (not margin) in the width and height of an element.
+-  Together, these topics comprise the concept of the HTML box model.

 --